uu-his/Methods/README.md

 * Data management and visualisations

 #### Corpus selection
-In preparations of the following weeks, the students are asked to choose a corpus based on the [Dutch National Library's historical newspaper corpus](http://www.delpher.nl/kranten).
-This corpus can be based on a query and selection of metadata (in terms of time period, geographical scope, document type, newspaper title, etc.) of the students' own choosing.
-To query this particular corpus in an effective and critical way, see [Ewoud Sanders' guide to searching on Delpher](https://www.kb.nl/nieuws/2015/digitaal-gouddelven-bij-de-kb).
+In preparations of the following weeks, the students are asked to choose a textcorpus.
+More information on corpora to choose from will follow shortly.
 Prerequisites for this corpus are:

 * that it has a logical relation with the numerical data the students have been working with
-* that it consists of no less than four and no more than ten years
-* that it contains no more than 10,000 documents

-The students are asked to email the query and metadata selection that represents their corpus to p.huijnen[at]uu.nl.
+* that it contains some sort of time scale (either in the form of texts from a successive period of months/years, or in the form of samples from different months/years).
+The actual time period you choose is heavily dependent on the processing power of the computer you will use for this project.

 #### Readings
 * [Joris van Eijnatten, Toine Pieters and Jaap Verheul, ‘Big data for global history: The transformative promise of digital humanities’, _BMGN-LHCR_ 128 (2013) 55-77.](https://www.bmgn-lchr.nl/articles/abstract/10.18352/bmgn-lchr.9350/)